 After a couple more nights of restless slumber interspersed with an occasional dognap, the time came when the favorite blanket and an obviously over-used, not-so-squeaky toy were packed, and with a well-worn collar on, up into the truck we jumped, heading out into the world together hoping our new friendship would stand the test of time.

 I wish to inform all that things couldn’t be any better between us, and an attachment to the hip has occurred.
 Howling individuals next door are non-existent, allowing for much-needed rest.
 And when we find ourselves apart for any amount of time, there is always a "So happy to see ya’" expressed on return.

 It’s hard for me to put in words how much I appreciate and love what he has brought into my life.
-If I want to get out and stretch my legs, he’s there to join me.
-If I’m under the weather, he’s there to provide comfort, and it’s not uncommon that a tasty snack is shared.

 The household also shelters two creatures of the feline nature; Tori, an elder female with a beautiful soft coat, and Marceau (a Sonsini shelter alumnus), an energized fellow who shares the king-sized bed with us most every night.
 After initially trampling all over me and learning of my displeasure, he now tiptoes around, disturbing no one underneath.

 I hail the day that Jim Makowski walked in to adopt me.
 So many others still wait for the day like I had back in May.
 "Thanks dad."
 I mean, "Woof, woof."